michael105/michael105/README.md

 still trying to minimize a statically linked
 Linux distribution.<br>
 Eventually I should have set myself some reasonable limit.<br>
 64kB (without kernel) seems to be possible.
-But..
+But..<br>
+Btw., would someone kindly be willing to send me some raspberries?<br>
+Or other interesting development boards.